Your Child's Asthma: Encouraging Exercise

 Your child needs exercise to be healthy and fit.
 So don’t let fear of an asthma flare-up keep your child from being active.
 Many professional and Olympic athletes have asthma.
-They are able to perform because their asthma is in control.
+They are able to perform because their asthma is under control.
 The same is true for your child.

-What Kind of Exercise?
+What kind of exercise?

 Teach your child to warm up for